suzaku-io/boopickle/README.md

 ```

 Performance test suite measures how many encode or decode operations the library can do in one second and also checks the size of the raw
 and gzipped output.
-Relative speed and size is shown as percentages (bigger is better for speed, smaller is better for size).
+Relative speed and size are shown as percentages (bigger is better for speed, smaller is better for size).
 Typically
 BooPickle is 4 to 10 times faster than uPickle in decoding and 2 to 5 times faster in encoding.
 Prickle seems to suffer from scalability
 issues, leaving it far behind the two other libraries when data sizes grow.